Agree Realty Corporation

 FAQ

 The 12-month forecast presents three scenarios.
-The Base Case (60% probability) sees the stock trading between $74 and $82, as steady execution meets a stable but full valuation.
-The Bull Case (25% probability) targets $82 to $88, requiring sustained high growth and benign interest rates.
-The Bear Case (15% probability) warns of a drop to $68-$74 if growth slows and multiples contract.
-The Base Case is most likely, anchored by the assumption that the company will continue its acquisition pace but that the current valuation leaves limited room for multiple expansion.
+The Base Case (60% probability) sees the stock trading between $74 and $80 as growth moderates but remains solid in a challenging rate environment.
+The Bull Case (25% probability) targets a range of $82.08 to $88, requiring a decline in interest rates and sustained high growth.
+The Bear Case (15% probability) aligns with the 52-week low, targeting $69.56 to $72, triggered by a growth slowdown and dividend concerns.
+The Base Case is most likely, implying limited near-term upside from the current $74.46 price.